jorditer/3-testing-Nivell3ok/README.md

 # Sprint 3

+## Introduction

-This sprint contains a series of practical exercises designed learn arrays and object methods.
-The exercises focus on various aspects of data manipulation and processing using JavaScript's built-in functions and methods.
+This sprint contains a series of practical exercises designed to learn arrays and object methods.
 Additionally, tests have been implemented to validate the correct functioning of each method, providing a more robust and reliable experience.

-## Introduction

-Manipulating and working with arrays and objects is an essential skill for any JavaScript developer.
-This set of exercises will help you strengthen your understanding of common and advanced methods such as `.map()`, `.filter()`, `.reduce()` for arrays, and object property manipulation.
-Tests have also been implemented for each exercise to ensure correct results and to help you learn best practices for test-driven development.

 ## Technologies Used